haydonryan/dell-fan-proxy/README.md

 - Resistors need longer pads
 - Some of the labels aren't visible after populating the pad (sockets)

+## Fri Dec 24 17:39:38 2021
+Blew up the server fan chip and Dell had to replace the motherboard.
+On the Fan5 connector (arduino side) found a flyaway filliament on the 12v line..
+That could have been the issue, OR maybe it's a common ground issue that I shouldn't be running a common ground on the board.
+Either way the danger factor is really freaking me out.
+Don't want to kill another server board.

+Pretty sure the 12v cable was the thing that killed the motherboard - rogue fly away.

+TLDR - make sure the connector crimps the cable and the insulation.
+The cable I have has thick insulation which makes putting the wire into the slots dificult.

 # Making cable tips.
 Put some shrink tubing on the 12v wire on the loop and the main wire before putting the terminal into the block.
 Stray 12v is SUPER bad.